Have you read Part 1 of this article? - What NOT do do when managing your boss

 Done well this is often a show-stopper and the person may never repeat that behavior with you again.

 Be mindful that this could be a high-risk tip.
 It will depend upon your circumstances and the type of leader you are working with.
 If you aren't confident you've got the skills to pull this off, then contact me for one-to-one coaching, because done poorly you could end up in hotter water than when you began.

 Having said that, doing nothing is not an option ... unless you are okay with feeling like a victim!

 Use a tool such as DISC to identify your own style of communication and then use it to assess your boss' preferred style.

 This one thing may be all you need to get your relationship humming.
 When you are prepared to flex your style so that you can communicate in a way that s/he can 'get' you will rapidly transform the relationship.

 I've witnessed numerous leaders and their colleagues shift conflicted relationships in matters of weeks, just using the insights they've gained from the DISC profiles.

-In the book Influence Your Way To Success, I help you to understand how we often lay the entire blame for relationship problems at the feet of the other person.
+In the Successful Feedback training you'll discover how we often lay the entire blame for relationship problems at the feet of the other person.
 When in fact, there is nearly always something we are going that is contributing to the problem.